 As the firefighters and police officers fought their way into the inferno, We became one gender.

-As we fell to our knees in prayer for strength, We became one faith.

-As we whispered or shouted words of encouragement, We spoke one language.
+As we gave our blood in lines a mile long, We became one body.
+As we mourned together the great loss, We became one family.